minnehack/website/content/faq.md

 ### What's different this year?

 Everything!
-For one, MinneHack will be held online due to the current world event.
+For one, MinneHack will be held online due to the current pandemic.
 The topics and scoring system will be more constrained (think Jeopardy! style), similar to that of a CTF.

 ### Wait, topic*s*?